Economic Impacts of the Nebraska Ethanol and Ethanol Co-Products Industry 2018-2019

-This study estimates the overall economic impact of the Nebraska ethanol and co-proucts industry in 2018 and 2019.
-The study uses a quantitative measure (IMPLAN) as well as fundamental economic analysis to assess the harder-to-measure outcomes in the industry.
+This study estimates the overall economic impact of the Nebraska ethanol industry in 2020.
+The study builds on previous reports using a quantitative measure (IMPLAN) as well as a fundamental economic analysis to assess the harder-to-measure outcomes of the industry.

 This report is produced in partnership with the Nebraska Ethanol Board and the Department of Agricultural Economics.
-The authors gratefully acknowledge the support of the Nebraska Ethanol Board.
+The authors gratefully acknowledge the funding support of the Nebraska Ethanol Board and their assistance in data collection as well as the assistance from Renewable Fuels Nebraska in data collection.

 Economic Impact from Cumulative Investments